anynines/a9s-kubernetes-training/website/docs/postgresql/30-stateful-sets-revisited/10-stateful-sets-revisited.md

 ## Summary

-The experiments with the StatefulSet show that the combination with a headless Service provide a stable network identity required for the automation of a PostgreSQL stream replication cluster.
-The headless Service provides an endpoint that resolves to all Pods of the StatefulSet but also provides endpoints to reach out to specific Pods while being up to date with underlying Pod changes.
-This is very promising but we have to keep in eye on the timing as propagating DNS entries may take a few seconds.
+The experiments with the StatefulSet show that the combination with a headless Service provides a stable network identity required for the automation of a PostgreSQL stream replication cluster.
+The headless Service provides an endpoint that resolves to all Pods of the StatefulSet but also provides endpoints to reach out to specific Pods while being up-to-date with underlying Pod changes.
+This is very promising, but we have to keep in eye on the timing as propagating DNS entries may take a few seconds.
 Hence, race conditions may occur during the Pod startup between the assumption about the presence of DNS entry and its actual manifestation.

 # Links